EU, IMF clash over Greece revives debt crisis fears

 "There's a debate about a haircut for official creditors.
 On that I will say, and most countries have said so in the past few weeks, that that's legally not possible," he added.

-Chancellor Angela Merkel has signalled she wants to keep Greece in the euro zone but is determined to avoid losses for German taxpayers before a general election in September 2013.
+Chancellor Angela Merkel has signaled she wants to keep Greece in the euro zone but is determined to avoid losses for German taxpayers before a general election in September 2013.

 With so much stake, diplomats remain confident that a deal will be done to release a 31.5-billion-euro tranche of bailout money, which Athens urgently requires to avert bankruptcy.